tedmoore/schelp2/docs/Classes/NodeProxy.md

 ### Other ways to set or change the sources

 ### `prime`
 Set source without starting the synth.
-To start it, [send](#send) can be used later.
+To start it, [#-send](#-send) can be used later.
 Running synths are released and proxy is initialized if still neutral.

 ### `add`
 Add a new source to the present ones

 ### `removeAt`
 Remove the object at index i and its synths, if they exist.
 If no index is supplied, remove them all.

 ### `removeLast`
 Remove the last object and its synths, if they exist.

 ### `put`
 Set the source by index.
 Objects can be inserted at any index, only the order of indices is relevant.
 Internally, NodeProxy uses an [Order](../Classes/Order.md) to access the sources.**Arguments:**